-Your center will have a minimum of 5 tabs for each survey type.
+Your center will have a minimum of 6 tabs for each survey type.
 If your center has requested additional items, you may have one or more additional tabs for those items.

-- Demographics: 1st of 3 tabs showing just your center's data: Number of surveys, completion method, and demographic information such as gender, race/ethnicity, and age for children, and professional discipline, years working with the CAC model, and county for MDT Surveys. - Experience Summary (Archived & New): 2nd of 3 tabs showing just your center's data.
+- Demographics: 1st of 4 tabs showing just your center's data: Number of surveys, completion method, and demographic information such as gender, race/ethnicity, and age for children, and professional discipline, years working with the CAC model, and county for MDT Surveys. - Experience Summary: 2nd of 4 tabs showing just your center's data.
 Core survey items (multiple choice, etc.) and any comments directly related to those items.
-Additional tabs in Follow-Up and MDT with N/A responses removed. - Comments: 3rd of 3 tabs showing just your center's data.
-Comments on bigger/more detailed open-ended items. - Benchmark Demographics: 1st of 2 tabs benchmarking your center's performance to state, regional, and national results.
+Additional tabs in Follow-Up and MDT with N/A responses removed. - Comments: 3rd of 4 tabs showing just your center's data.
+Comments on bigger/more detailed open-ended items. - Full Reports: 4th of 4 tabs showing just your center's data.
+Combines first 3 tabs into one report for ease of downloading results. - Benchmark Demographics: 1st of 2 tabs benchmarking your center's performance to state, regional, and national results.
 Each item has color-coded bars for each group (your own center, the state you are in, the region your state is in, and the national data).
-This particular tab shows benchmarking to demographic items previously discussed and shown on the Demographics tab. - Benchmark Experience Summary (Archived & New): 2nd of 2 tabs benchmarking your center's performance to state, regional, and national results.
+This particular tab shows benchmarking to demographic items previously discussed and shown on the Demographics tab. - Benchmark Experience Summary: 2nd of 2 tabs benchmarking your center's performance to state, regional, and national results.
 Shows benchmarking to all other multiple-choice items on the survey.